Instream Uses Program

 For more information on the Instream Uses Program, please call 512-239-4691.

-- Projects with the Coastal Management Zone are required to be consistent with certain policies and goals of the Coastal Management Program.
+- Projects within the Coastal Management Zone are required to be consistent with certain policies and goals of the Coastal Management Program .

 - Some projects such as a reservoir project may require authorization from the U.S. Army Corps of Engineers.
 Please contact the Fort Worth District, Galveston District, or Tulsa District for more information .
 Additionally, a State Water Quality Certification (401 Permit) may be required.
 See the TCEQ Water Quality Certification Program website for more information.

-- The Atlas of Texas Surface Waters provides information on Classified Water Quality Segments.
-See the TCEQ Water Quality Standards website for information on segment criteria and uses.
+- The TCEQ Water Quality Standards establish explicit goals for the quality of streams, rivers, lakes, and bays throughout the state.
+See the TCEQ Water Quality Standards website for information on water quality criteria and uses.

 - The U.S. Geological Survey (USGS) provides Real-time Streamflow Conditions in Texas for current hydrological conditions.